-High school students who wish to be considered for dual enrollment at the College of Micronesia- FSM must meet the following criteria:
+High school students who wish to be considered for dual enrollment at the college must meet all of the following requirements:

-- The student has successfully completed the eleventh grade. - The student provides a certification from the local principal and/or his designee, or from a director of a college program working with high school seniors, certifying that the student has a minimum cumulative grade point average of 3.50. - The local principal and/or is his designee, or a director of a college program working with high school seniors, provides a statement of justification describing the student's ability to benefit academically, intellectually, or artistically ready. - The Committee on Recruitment, Admissions, and Retention (RAR) has recommended the student for Dual Enroll-ment.
+- The student has successfully completed the 11th grade. - The student provides a certification from the local principal and/or his/her designee, or from a director of a college program working with high school seniors, certifying that the student has a minimum cumulative GPA of 3.50. - The local principal and/or is his designee, or a director of a college program working with high school seniors, provides a statement of justification describing the student's ability to benefit academically, intellectually, or artistically ready. - The college's committee on RAR has recommended the student for Dual Enrollment